The Time Has Come To Talk About The Powerfully Weird 1971 Film ’Million Dollar Duck’

 … and Albert saving them before they both tumble to their bloody deaths, which would have been extra gruesome considering all the gold that duck is carrying in its loins.
 Jimmy would have been absolutely pancaked.

 8. Albert gets arrested after all of this because hoarding gold was still illegal in 1971 (it’s true, I looked it up and everything).
-He is then given the fastest trial in the history of the judicial system later that day, during which the judge gets the duck to lay an egg and cracks it on the bench, and — surprise — its a regular egg because the radiation has worn off.
+He is then given the fastest trial in the history of the judicial system later that day, during which the judge gets the duck to lay an egg and cracks it on the bench, and — surprise — it’s a regular egg because the radiation has worn off.
 Not guilty, whee, everyone goes home.
 But not until the judge looks at the duck and says, and I quote: “You know, for a useless creature, you sure caused a lot of trouble.”
 Everyone hates this duck so much.
 All it ever did was eat some applesauce and waddle through an open door.
 Leave the duck alone.
 She’s doing the best she can.

 9. Do you want to hear the craziest part?
 Crazier than a duck eating applesauce and getting blasted with radiation and causing chaos worldwide with golden eggs?
 Crazier than Richard Nixon ordering the United States government to confiscate a duck in a children’s movie?
 I know, it seems like an impossibly high bar to clear.
 How could anything be crazier than that?